onc-healthit/lantern-back-end/capabilityquerier/README.md

 ### Using Docker-Compose

-The Endpoint Querier has been added to the application docker-compose file.
+The capability querier has been added to the application docker-compose file.
 See the [top-level README](../README.md) for how to run docker-compose.

 ### Using the Individual Docker Container